Jimmy Ng

-Jimmy Ng Wing-ka, BBS, JP (born 17 June 1969) is a solicitor and businessman in Hong Kong.
-He is the Legislative Council Representative of the Chinese Manufacturers' Association of Hong Kong (CMAHK).
+Jimmy Ng Wing-ka, BBS, JP (吳永嘉; born 17 June 1969) is a solicitor, businessman and politician in Hong Kong.
+He is the Legislative Council Representative of the Chinese Manufacturers' Association of Hong Kong (CMAHK), Industrial (Second) constituency.
 In the 2016 Legislative Council election, Ng ran unopposed in the CMAHK's Industrial (Second) functional constituency, succeeding Lam Tai-fai in the seat.